Phani15276/8bit-Charge-Redistribution-SAR-ADC/README.md

 ## SAR Logic

-The SAR logic was implemented using Verilog HDL to perform successive approximation from MSB to LSB.
+The SAR control logic was implemented using Verilog HDL for successive approximation operation.

 ### Operation